 Anecic – Burrow deep underground but come to the surface to eat and reproduce.

-The most common type of Anecic worm is Lumbriscus terrestris that fisherman know as the Canadian Nightcrawler.
+The most common type of Anecic worm is Lumbriscus Terrestris that fisherman knows as the Canadian Nightcrawler.

 These worms are pretty widespread in the Northern U.S. and Canada.